UVI WORKSHOP: Pruning Trees Is of Supreme Importance Especially After A Hurricane

 The workshops will be held on Wednesday, Feb.
 21, in the Research and Extension Center, Room 133, on the Albert A. Sheen Campus on St. Croix and on Friday, Feb.
 23, in the UVI CELL Training Room on the St. Thomas Campus.
 Each workshop will be from 9:30 a.m. to 3 p.m.

 The training will focus on safety, tree biology, on making proper pruning cuts, pruning equipment, safety equipment, and different types of pruning with special reference to hurricane damage.
 These workshops will also include a hands-on pruning demonstration.
+If you are unable to attend this training or you are physically unable to prune your trees, get a company like Treequote to do it for you.

 Stafford Crossman, acting State Director of UVI-CES, is encouraging the public to attend the workshops to learn more about the importance of trees in the recovery process after hurricanes Irma and Maria.